newca12/dictionary-builder/README.md

 # Dictionary builder #
 ## About ##
-Dictionary builder allow you to build dictionaries based on [Wiktionary](http://www.wiktionary.org/) entries.
+Dictionary builder is a demonstration of advanced JAXB techniques to unmarshall very large xml document with very low memory footprint.
-This project is also a demonstration of advanced JAXB techniques to unmarshall very large xml document.
+This project allow you to build dictionaries based on [Wiktionary](http://www.wiktionary.org/) entries.

 dictionary-builder is an EDLA project.